Abu Dhabi: Presidential Palace

 The UAE Presidential Palace, Qaṣr Al-Waṭan ("Palace of the Nation"), opened to the public in March 2019.
 It was built on the grounds of Ladies beach and construction was finished in 2018.
+Historically, 'barza' refers to a majlis session during which important matters can be brought to the attention of a Sheikh.
+After the Great Hall, it is the largest space in the UAE's Presidential Palace which holds up to 300 guests.

 Multi-faith worship places

-In September 2019, the construction of UAE's first official synagogue was announced to begin in 2020, as a part of the multi-faith "Abrahamic Family House" complex in Abu Dhabi.
-It will also give space to a mosque and a church, the full construction of which was announced to be completed by 2022.
+The Abrahamic Family House, a multi-faith complex on Saadiyat Island, includes the Imam Al-Tayeb Mosque, St. Francis Church, and the Moses Ben Maimon Synagogue—the UAE's first purpose-built synagogue.
+The project was inaugurated on 16 February 2023 and officially opened to the public on 1 March 2023.

 On 22 September 2019, the Department of Community Development (DCD) in Abu Dhabi held a ceremony to grant licenses to 17 churches and the first-ever traditional Hindu temple.
 The listed churches were Catholic, Orthodox and Protestant churches, including St Joseph's Cathedral.
 The initiative was taken under the slogan "A Call for Harmony", to allow people from all religions and cultures to practice their faith in the country.